w3c/webevolve-series/2026/01-generative-ui/report-en.md

 ## Industry Practice

-Several technical experts from the industry shared their understanding and practical experience with generative UI.
+Several technical experts from the industry shared their respective understandings and hands-on experience with generative UI.

 ### 1. Chen Lu (Ant Group)

-📄 PPT:
+📄 Slides:
 [https://www.w3.org/2026/01/GenUI-China/Perspectives_of_Generative_UI_RH.pptx](https://www.w3.org/2026/01/GenUI-China/Perspectives_of_Generative_UI_RH.pptx)

-Based on practices at Ant Group and the industry, Chen Lu shared observations and thoughts on generative UI:
+Drawing on experience from Ant and the broader industry, Lu shared his observations and thinking on Generative UI:

-* With the rapid evolution of large model coding capabilities and Coding Agents, industry confidence in using large models to generate Web pages and applications has significantly increased, making generative UI a growing focus.
+* As large models’ coding capabilities and coding agents advance rapidly, confidence in using models to generate Web pages and applications has grown significantly, and Generative UI is becoming a major focus.
-* The approach of generating complete HTML in generative UI is overlapping with the boundaries of AI Coding, prompting a rethinking of the definition and discussion focus of generative UI.
+* The route of having models generate full HTML increasingly overlaps with the scope of AI coding, prompting a rethinking of how Generative UI should be defined and what its key discussion topics should be.

-He systematically analyzed three technical paths: Markdown, DSL, and direct HTML output, noting that current industry interest in direct HTML output and DSL-based approaches is clearly rising.
-Direct HTML output offers extremely high expressive potential but faces significant challenges in security, performance, and infrastructure costs.
-DSL-based schemes, through componentization and controlled rendering, offer more advantages in security, performance, and cross-platform consistency.
-However, as vendors can build them at low cost, the ecosystem is highly fragmented.
+He analyzed three technical routes: Markdown, DSLs, and direct HTML output, and noted that interest in HTML-direct and DSL-based approaches is clearly rising.
+Direct HTML offers a very high upper bound in expressive power, but comes with substantial challenges in security, performance, and infrastructure cost.
+By contrast, DSL-based approaches leverage componentization and controlled rendering to gain advantages in security, performance, and cross-platform consistency, but because each vendor can cheaply build its own DSL, the ecosystem is highly fragmented.

-Based on this, Chen Lu suggested standardization efforts should focus on three directions:
+Based on this, Chen Lu suggested standardization efforts should focus on three areas:

-* Explore model-friendly lightweight Web subsets to enhance security.
+* Explore a model-friendly, lightweight Web subset to improve security.
-* Research better sandboxing and isolation mechanisms.
+* Study better sandboxing and isolation mechanisms.
-* Promote cross-vendor universal generative UI intermediate protocols to lay the foundation for future ecosystem collaboration.
+* Promote a cross-vendor, common intermediate protocol for Generative UI to lay the foundation for future ecosystem collaboration.

 ---